AGM & Conferences

 6. Presidents Report

-7. Receiving and considering the financial statements of the Company for the financial year ended 28 February 2024
+7. Receiving and considering the financial statements of the Company for the financial year ended 28 February 2025

 8. Receiving and considering the Branch reports

-9. Declaration of Executive members Election Results
+9. Opening and declaration of Executive members Election Results

 10. General Business